 - U.S. District Court for the Western District of Pennsylvania

 - Admitted to practice law only in the states listed above.

 - The Honorable Frank J. Battisti, U.S. District Court for the Northern District of Ohio, 1992-1993

 As a business litigator and partner, Lisa has significant experience with complex litigation including fiduciary litigation, defense of legal malpractice claims, consumer class actions, and oil and gas drilling and operations disputes.
 In addition, Lisa helps clients resolve disputes involving claims of breach of contract, mortgage fraud, lender liability, and employment discrimination.
 Lisa resolves her clients' disputes through motion practice and trials in state and federal courts throughout Ohio and across the country, as well as through negotiations.

 Lisa’s experience handling disputes involving fiduciaries has led her to be the co-chair of the trust and estate litigation subgroup.
 As a leader in the trust and estate litigation subgroup, Lisa is at the cutting edge of trends in the field.

-As part of the Vorys online seller enforcement team, Lisa counsels businesses on strategies for protecting their brands and reputations online and combating illegal online sales.
+As part of the Vorys e Control team, Lisa counsels businesses on strategies for protecting their brands and reputations online and combating illegal online sales.
 In doing so, Lisa assists clients in developing legal claims against unauthorized online sellers, including enforcing trademarks through the Lanham Act and related claims.

 Career highlights include: